Chabad: Influence

 Chabad's influence among world Jewry has been far-reaching since World War II.
 Chabad pioneered the post-World War II Jewish outreach movement, which spread Judaism to many assimilated Jews worldwide, leading to a substantial number of baalei teshuva ("returnees" to Judaism).
 The very first Yeshiva/Rabbinical College for such baalei teshuva, Hadar Hatorah, was established by the Lubavitcher rebbe.
 It is reported that up to a million Jews attend Chabad services at least once a year.

 According to journalist Steven I. Weiss, Chabad's ideology has dramatically influenced non-Hasidic Jews' outreach practices.
 Because of its outreach to all Jews, including those Jews who are quite alienated from religious Jewish traditions, Chabad has been described as the one Orthodox group which evokes great affection from large segments of American Jewry.

 Philosophy

 Chabad Hasidic philosophy focuses on religious and spiritual concepts such as God, the soul, and the meaning of the Jewish commandments.
 Classical Judaic writings and Jewish mysticism, especially the Zohar and the Kabbalah of Rabbi Isaac Luria, are frequently cited in Chabad works.
-These texts are used both as sources of Chabad teachings and as material requiring interpretation by Chabad authors.
-Many of these teachings discuss what is commonly referred to as bringing "heaven down to earth", i.e. making the Earth a dwelling place for God.
+These texts are used both as sources of Chabad teachings and as material for Chabad authors to interpret.
+Many of these teachings discuss what is commonly referred to as bringing "heaven down to earth," i.e., making the Earth a dwelling place for God.
 Chabad philosophy is rooted in the teachings of Rabbis Yisroel ben Eliezer, (the Baal Shem Tov, founder of Hasidism) and Dovber ben Avraham, the "Maggid of Mezritch" (Rabbi Yisroel's successor).

 Rabbi Shneur Zalman's teachings, particularly in the Tanya, formed the basis of Chabad philosophy, as expanded by succeeding generations.
-Many Chabad activities today are understood as applications of Shneur Zalman's teachings.